Chair and Directors

 Michael Guo-Brennan, Ph.
 D.

-Areas of Interest: Public Administration with Global Perspectives, Civic Capacity and Engagement, Education Policy and Administration, Immigration Policy, Comparative Policy and Politics, Non-profit Management, Emergency Management, Organizational Theory, Ethics and Leadership, Mixed-Methods Research
+Areas of Interest: Civic Capacity and Community Engagement, Global Competency in Public Administration, Education Policy, Immigration Policy, Comparative Policy and Politics, and Emergency Management

 Ph.D.
 Urban and Public Affairs, University of Louisville

-Dr. Michael Guo-Brennan is an Assistant Professor in the Department of Political Science at Troy University.
-He also serves as an adjunct professor in the Faculty of Education at the University of Prince Edward Island.
-His teaching is focused on global competency in public administration, public/non-profit policy and administration, organizational leadership, ethics in public administration, political science, educational policy making, emergency management, and diversity issues in public administration and urban education.
-His research addresses critical issues on public policy and administration from global perspectives, urban education reform, immigration policy and crisis management.
+Dr. Michael Guo-Brennan is an Associate Professor in the Department of Political Science at Troy University.
+His teaching is focused on global competency in public administration, public/non-profit policy and administration, organizational leadership, ethics in public administration, educational policy, migration, emergency management, and diversity issues in public administration and urban education.
+His research addresses critical issues in public policy and administration from a global perspective, urban education reform, immigration policy and crisis management.

 Robert F. Abbey, Jr., Ph.
 D.